 Do business organisations have moral responsibilities?

-The first thing we want to do is take out the words that make the sentence readable but don't mean anything without context (a computer has no context to interpret these words and they will just bring up lots of irrelevant results), this is usually any words like 'the' 'have' 'to' etc. We just want the words that represent the key ideas:
+The first thing we want to do is take out the words that make the sentence readable but don't mean anything without context (a computer has no context to interpret these words, so they will lead to lots of irrelevant results); this is usually any words like 'the' 'have' 'to' etc. We just want the words that represent the key ideas:

 Do business organisations have moral responsibilities?